bsumlin/PyMieScatt/docs/forward.rst

 .. py:Function:: SF_SD(m, wavelength, dp, ndp[, minAngle=0, maxAngle=180, angularResolution=0.5, space='theta', angleMeasure='radians', normed=False])

    Creates arrays for plotting the angular scattering intensity functions in theta-space with parallel, perpendicular, and unpolarized light.
-Also includes an array of the angles for each step for a distribution *n\ :sub:`1d`(d\ :sub:`p`)*.
+Also includes an array of the angles for each step for a distribution n\ :sub:`d`\ (d\ :sub:`p`).
 Uses :py:func:`ScatteringFunction` to compute scattering for each particle size, then sums the contributions from each bin.

    **Parameters**